In the late 1960’s, Butch McGuire purchased all the old window decorations from Goldblatt’s department store.

 9th Annual Toiletry Drive

-The month of December we will be collecting toiletries for the kids at Mercy Home.
+In the month of December, we will be collecting toiletries for the kids at Mercy Home.
 They need everything from toothpaste and deodorant to barrettes and body spray (basically, everything a teenager needs to feel like they can succeed daily).
 Every day, there are hundreds of kids who get ready for school at Mercy Home and they can use some help tackling the day.

 That’s a lot of giving back, and that’s what the season is all about!